surt0008/CST8913/Lab3/Lab3.md

 - Some components will be migrated quickly with minimal changes (*Lift-and-Shift*).
 - Others will be modernized to take advantage of cloud benefits (*Replatforming* or *Refactoring*).
 - The migration will be phased to reduce risk and ensure smooth transition.

-The professor’s requirement is followed: **Database must remain on IaaS**.

 ---